CoderDojoZH/resources/cards-scratch/breakout-game/README.md

 ![](assets/code/ball-lifes-refactoring.svg)

-## Game Over when no more balls
+## Game Over when there are no more balls

 - Add a "Game Over" sprite
-- When the Green flat is clicked:
+- When the green flag is clicked:
-  - Hide it
+  - hide it
-  - Wait for everything beeing initialized (2 seconds?)
+  - wait for everything being initialized (2 seconds?)
-  - Wait for balles becoming smaller than 0
+  - wait for balls becoming smaller than 0
-  - When that happens, show itself and stop all scripts
+  - when that happens, let it show itself and stop all scripts

 ![](assets/code/gameover.svg)